Back to Rotor Kite Information

 a fishing swivel clip on the end) to the bridle loop in the center of the

-Let out at least 3 meters (or better still more), and while you have someone
+Let out at least 3 meters (the more the better), and while you have someone

 hold the flying line, give the kite an initial spin, while holding the 'ear'